 For all of its great benefits vinyl siding can encounter one particularly odd, and quite disfiguring, issue.
 Having troubles with melted siding, or not quite sure what it is you’re looking at?
-Trust the home service team at Shanco to provide you with all you need to know about melted siding, and when you should consider siding replacement!
+Trust the home service team at Shanco to provide you with all you need to know about melted siding, and when you should consider replacing vinyl siding!

-For superior home services including siding replacement in Maryland, contact the certified professionals at Shanco online!
+For superior home services including siding replacement in the Washington DC metro, NOVA, or Richmond, contact the certified professionals at Shanco!

 What Does Melted Siding Look Like?

 This one’s easy enough, since if you’ve ever seen melted plastic, you’ll know what melted siding looks like.
 Although vinyl siding is a blend of materials created for added durability and aesthetics, it is still plastic at its core, and thus behaves much like plastic under heat stress.
 If your siding is bulging irregularly, bubbling, or getting quite wavy and runny looking in an isolated spot, the odds are very good that what you’re looking at is a melted section of siding.

 Is Melted Vinyl Siding Common?

 Not at all.
 Barring home fires or a fireworks display gone wrong there are only a very few things that can cause siding to melt.
 And even these require a lot of things to go right (or horribly wrong, we guess) for the issue to manifest.

 This is because even the lowest quality vinyl siding must hit temperatures of over 150 degrees Fahrenheit to begin melting.
 Which is of course quite hot!
 The only time this ever really happens is when there are certain window types nearby—ones that are specifically built to reflect sunlight and solar heat.
 These types of energy-efficient windows include:

 Double and triple pane windows